 Caruso projects are typically not short-term flips, they are long-term holds designed to appreciate over time, often benefiting surrounding residential real estate.

-Some residents also express concern about unwanted changes and losing a “community feel”.
+Some residents also express concern about unwanted changes and losing their current “community feel”.

 What This Means for Lake Sherwood Homeowners and Sellers

-If this acquisition moves forward, homeowners in Lake Sherwood could see:
+If this development moves forward, the good news is homeowners in Lake Sherwood could see:

 • Increased buyer demand